Skip to content

 1. SOLID MICRONEEDLES

-While solid microneedles are among the easiest to manufacture, their tiny microincisions can still lead to infections.
+While solid microneedles are among the easiest to manufacture, their tiny microincisions can lead to infections.
 They are most often used for drug delivery and cosmetic purposes.

 2. COATED MICRONEEDLES